 - Fun challenges

 - Fitness, ninja warrior and obstacle training tips

 It is a really interactive group and the feedback we have received is very positive.
 Our main aim is to keep families moving, help put some fun into kids’ lives and promote a healthy lifestyle to everyone.

 Anyone wanting to join us can click on this link below and we will be in touch shortly.

 Stuck On You would like to thank Jase for his time and insight.
-Please comment below with your thoughts about how to keep kids active at home!
+Please comment on the Facebook post with your thoughts about how to keep kids active at home!